The Fellows Program

 As we said, you don't need to go it alone.
 Our experienced business professionals are committed to helping you achieve your goals.
 All Fellows are paired with business mentors and have the opportunity to regularly meet and develop relationships with many other business leaders throughout the course of the program.
 These connections often develop into long-term relationships that continue well beyond the Fellows year.

-Fellows earn 12 graduate credits through Friday classes at Trinity School for Ministry.
-These classes are intended to provide a strong foundation of spiritual growth and leadership development.
+Fridays are class days geared toward providing a strong foundation of spiritual growth and leadership development.
 Learning takes place through discussions, field trips, meetings with business leaders, case studies and selected readings.

 God's Story, The World's Story and My Story - Fall Semester.
 Instructor: Lauren Scharf